Do you offer Telephone or Videochat therapy?

 Does The Better You Institute take insurance?

-Yes, we are an out-of-network provider.
+Not directly.
+We are an out-of-network provider.
 By filling out this form, we can better assist you in knowing exactly what your coverage is and if you can utilize your insurance in your therapeutic treatment.

 Please note, we are not an in-network provider.
 We do work with major insurance companies such as Blue Cross, Aetna, Highmark, Cigna, and others.
 In our experience, clients who go through their insurance by receiving therapy from an in-network therapist have several limitations to the treatment they receive and find the insurance companies to be somewhat invasive.
 In-network therapists are required to share more information with your insurance company.
 By being out-of-network, we are able to keep your information more private, and therefore giving you the best level of confidentiality.